bushranajeeb/Twitter-sentiment-analysis_NLP_machine-learning/README.md

 When it comes to model accuracy, Logistic Regression turned out be the one with the highest accuracy of 83 percent.
 However, there was not a significant difference in the accuracies of the model but Support Vector Machine outperformed Bernoulli Naive Bayes method.

-Comparitive analaysis of classification score and ROC-AUC curve of the three models is given below:

 Bernoulli Naive Bayes:

 ![Bernoulli Naive Bayes](https://github.com/bushranajeeb/Twitter-sentiment-analysis_NLP_machine-learning/blob/main/Results_BNB.PNG)

 Logistic Regression: